 If you have personal assistants to help you, there is no admission charge for them.

 We welcome all types of mobility vehicles and we also have a number of manual wheelchairs (approx 40) which are free of charge and available to borrow on a first come first served basis (*booking isn’t necessary for the manual chairs*).
 These are available in the Apple car parks and Visitor Centre.
 All wheelchairs are routinely cleaned by stewarding staff before after use.

-We have a very small number of powered chairs which are available to book in advance (we recommend one month's notice to avoid disappointment), the weight limit for these chairs is 21 stone; you can find out more in our powered wheelchair safety guide.
+We have six powered chairs which are available to book in advance (we recommend one month's notice to avoid disappointment), the weight limit for these chairs is 21 stone; you can find out more in our powered wheelchair safety guide.

 If you would like to book a powered chair please get in touch directly with the Eden Team on firstname.lastname@example.org or call us on 01726 811911.

 "We visited the Eden Project with my 87-year-old frail mum.
 The help given from start to finish was excellent."